MBOps/festive-tech-hackathon/README.md

 ### GitHub Actions

 There are two GitHub Action YAML files.
 The main file `main.yml` contains two jobs.
 This creates and pushes a docker image to an Azure Container Registry, and then runs Terraform to deploy the infrastructure.
 The second YAML file is a secondary build process `branched.yml`, it creates a docker container and pushes it to the container registry tagged with the git branch name.
-This will allow customisations to the code base to be built.
+This is to for custom code to be built and deployed used custom image tags.

+Ideally the Docker build step would sit with the source code and run on commits to the source code rather than with the infrastructure code.
+But for ease of use and to ensure the code I am building is up to date, I have tied the docker build steps to the terraform infrastructure deployment and just clone the base repo in the Dockerfile.

+The `branched.yml` build step uses the branch name for the container tag, the `main.yml` file uses a GitHub secret to supply the default container tag.

+    DEFAULT_CONTAINER

 There are a number of secrets needed for the GitHub Actions to run.
 The Terraform script is run in AzureCLI and requires a Service Principal User to be created and the various ID's and Secret to be kept within the repo settings.